Rina (wrestler): World Wonder Ring Stardom (2017–present)

-On January 29, 2022 at Stardom Nagoya Supreme Fight, Rina competed in another five-way match this time involving three of her Oedo Tai stablemates, Ruaka, Saki Kashima and Fukigen Death, and the outnumbered winner Momo Kohgo.
+On the first night of the Stardom Cinderella Tournament 2021 from April 10, Rina replaced Saki Kashima in a first-round tournament match where she defeated AZM.
+She did not compete further in the tournament.
+At the 2021 edition of the Goddesses of Stardom Tag League, Rina teamed up with Hanan as "Water & Oil" and competed in the Red Goddess Block where they scored a total of two points.

 At Stardom Cinderella Journey on February 23, 2022, Rina fell short to mai Sakurai and Waka Tsukiyama in a number one contender's match for the Future of Stardom Championship.
 On the first night of the Stardom World Climax 2022 from March 26, Rina unsuccessfully challenged Hanan for the Future of Stardom Championship.
-On the second night from March 27, she competed in a 18-women Cinderella Rumble match won by Mei Suruga and also involving various superstars who competed at the Stardom New Blood 1 rookie event from March 11, 2022 such as Tomoka Inaba, Aoi, Haruka Umesaki, Nanami, Maria and others.
 Rina took part in the Stardom Cinderella Tournament 2022, falling short to Saya Iida in the first-rounds from April 3, 2022.
+On May 12, 2023, at New Blood 8, Rina won her first championship by defeating Ami Sourei to win the Future of Stardom Championship.

 Personal life

-Rina's real life twin sister Hina is also a professional wrestler.
-So is Hanan who is their older sister.
-They all compete in Stardom.
+Rina's sisters Hina (twin sister) and Hanan (older sister) are also professional wrestlers where they all perform in World Wonder Ring Stardom.